djordje200179/Meduce/README.md

 ) *Process[KeyIn, ValueIn, KeyOut, ValueOut]
 ```

-After creating the process you can start it either synchronously or asynchronously.
+After creating the process, you can start it either synchronously or asynchronously.
 And if you
 start it asynchronously, you can wait for it to finish by calling `WaitToFinish()` method.
 ```go
 go process.Run()